InfuseAI/primehub-site/website/versioned_docs/version-2.1.0/guide_manual/admin-build-image.md

 ![](assets/build_img_main.png)

-In Build Images section, there is a list of created custom image specs with several fields as below:
+In `Image Builder` section, there is a list of created custom image specs with several fields as below:

 + `Name` The name of a custom image spec.